 Ever so often, it is advisable to do a a more thorough upkeep of your jewellery using commercially available ammonia-based cleaning solutions and metal polishing cloths.
 This will get rid of the more embedded grime and sweat residue on your pieces which can visibly dull your treasured possessions.
 Make sure that you know the metal of your jewellery and use the appropriate cleaning solution as each metal is unique and can react to these liquids differently.

 We recommend our go-to jewellery cleaning products by Town Talk which can be purchased through us or from Town Talk directly.

 If you are unsure of your metal or stone type, don’t hesitate to get in touch with your local jeweller who should be able to assist you.

-3. Store safely
+3. Store and travel safely

-4. When in doubt, speak to a professional
+5. When in doubt, speak to a professional

 Do you need to speak with a professional about your jewellery care?
 Let’s take this conversation further.